 How Is an Adjustable Mortgage Rate (ARM) Calculated?

-We’ve covered ARM loans many times in the past, and you can learn more about them in this in-depth guide.
-Today, I’d like to explain how the mortgage rate assigned to an ARM loan gets calculated.
-We will talk about the index, the margin, and the “fully indexed” rate — three very important factors.
+We’ve covered ARM loans many times in the past.
+Below, we’ll explain how the mortgage rate assigned to an ARM loan gets calculated.

 How an Adjustable Mortgage Rate Gets Calculated

 The index is a general measurement of interest rates.
-The indexes most commonly used for ARM loan calculation are: the 1-year constant-maturity Treasury (CMT) securities, the Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR).
+The indexes most commonly used for ARM loan calculation are: the 1-year constant-maturity Treasury (CMT) securities, the Cost of Funds Index (COFI), and the Secured Overnight Financing Rate (SOFR).
 Chances are, your adjustable mortgage rate will be “tied” to one of these three indexes.

 The margin, on the other hand, works sort of like a markup.
 It’s an extra amount added by the lender, on top of the index mentioned above.
 Margins vary from one lender to the next, but they usually remain constant (unchanging) over the life of the loan.